zross89/website-note-tracker/README.md

 # website-note-tracker
-a little website that you can sign up, login, take notes and save them to da database! credits to tech with tim.
+a little website that you can sign up, login, take notes and save them to a database! credits to tech with tim.